 About Dr. Christine Klein?

-Christine graduated from the University of Central Florida in 2006 with her Masters of Science in Physical Therapy (MSPT) and from Regis University in 2009 with her Doctorate of Physical Therapy (DPT).
+Dr. Christine Klein graduated from the University of Central Florida in 2006 with her Masters of Science in Physical Therapy (MSPT) and from Regis University in 2009 with her Doctorate of Physical Therapy (DPT).
 She has been practicing physical therapy for the past 15 years in Brevard County.

 Christine is dedicated to educating, empowering, and helping women and men embrace overcoming pelvic floor dysfunction as well as preventing it from happening in the first place.
 She developed her business in response to noticing a trend among new mothers not taking the time for themselves to receive care they could tremendously benefit from.
 Instead of finding childcare and fighting traffic, she comes to you!
 Embrace Health & Rehab offers appointments in the evenings and on weekends.